jelllly/demo/README.md

 # demo
-This is sample maven project repo
+This is sample project for CI Demo
+Nov 10